Iopi/review_categorization/README.md

 ## Instalation

-The file with the program contains the text file requirements.txt, which contains the necessary libraries for the correct operation of the program, including the recommended versions.
+The program includes the text file requirements.txt, which contains the necessary libraries for the correct operation of the program, including the recommended versions.
 These libraries can be installed using the command:

     pip install -r requirements.txt